Northeast California Rock Climbing

-The Shasta Cascade comprises a vast and diverse part of Northern California's interior.
-Dominating the center of the region is Mount Shasta (14,179 ft.), the second highest peak in the Cascade range.
+Northeast California is dominated by the Shasta Cascade, which comprises a vast and diverse part of Northern California's interior.
+In the center of the region is Mount Shasta (14,179 ft.), the second highest peak in the Cascade range.
 This massive volcano is visible from all of the highest peaks in the region.

 From the thick, temperate forests in the western portion, to the sagebrush desert and volcanic tablelands in the east, the area offers an amazing potential for year around adventures.
 Reaching from the granitic Trinity Alps on the western boundary, north to the Oregon border, east to the Nevada border and south to Mount Lassen National Park, climbing opportunities can be found on Limestone, Rhyolite, Basalt and Granite.